 DUI or TBI?
 When Concussions and Head Trauma Complicate Criminal Cases

-This attorney Continuing Legal Education (CLE) course covers the different types of Traumatic Brain Injuries (TBI) that result from trauma to the brain to build a foundation of how trauma affects the…
+This presentation will cover the different types of Traumatic Brain Injuries (TBI) that result from trauma to the brain to build a foundation of how trauma affects the brain…

 Wounds, Welts and Witness Testimony.
 A Forensic Nurse’s Guide to Bodily Injury Cases